ThePreviousOne/Open-Flood-II/README.md

 ## Gameplay

-You start in the upper left hand corner of the board.
-Tap the colored buttons along the bottom of the board to flood all adjacent filled cells with that color.
-The aim of the game is to try to fill the entire board with a single color in less than the maximum number of allowed moves.
+Starting with the upper left hand corner of the board fill adjacent cells with that color by tapping the colored buttons.
+The aim of the game is to try to fill the entire board with a single color.

-You can customize the number of colors and the board size by tapping the gear icon.

-You can generate a board from a seed by holding down the new game (star) icon.
+You can generate a board from a seed by holding down the new game icon.

 ## Building / Installing